 U.S. urges 'very substantial' prison term for Michael Avenatti over Nike extortion

-NEW YORK, June 17 (Reuters) - The once high-flying California lawyer Michael Avenatti deserves a "very substantial" prison sentence for trying to extort millions of dollars from Nike Inc (NKE.N), U.S. prosecutors told a judge.
+NEW YORK (Reuters) - The once high-flying California lawyer Michael Avenatti deserves a “very substantial” prison sentence for trying to extort millions of dollars from Nike Inc, U.S. prosecutors told a judge.

 The Wednesday night recommendation came one week after Avenatti’s lawyers said their client should spend no more than six months behind bars plus one year of home confinement.